(Philippians 4:2–3) Reconcilable Differences

 Today their division is not as big a story as their reconciliation before they died.
 And I think that plays into what I read at the end of this paragraph as Paul concludes his discussion on the matter.

-He references Clement – of whom we know absolutely nothing; and fellow workers and theses two women and a faithful companion who remains anonymous – but notice – all of them have their names written in the book of life.
+He references Clement – of whom we know absolutely nothing; and fellow workers and these two women and a faithful companion who remains anonymous – but notice – all of them have their names written in the Book of Life.

 This final phrase is deeply convicting.
-It’s as if Paul subtly reminds us, we’re all gonna die.
-And then – what will be said of us as it relates to the unity and harmony of the church?
+It’s as if Paul subtly reminds us that we’re all going to die.
+And then—what will be said of us as it relates to the unity and harmony of the church?

-Can you imagine – Euodia and Syntyche have been known for 1900 plus years as the two women who couldn’t get along.
+Can you imagine Euodia and Syntyche?
+They have been known for more than 1900 years as the two women who couldn’t get along.

 Resolving problems in the present with grace takes place when we remember we have been given everlasting grace.

-Beloved, one way to endure with grace and offer to live by grace and attempt to demonstrate grace to others is to remember your eternal future is drenched with grace.
+Beloved, one way to endure with grace, offer to live by grace, and attempt to demonstrate grace to others is to remember that your eternal future is drenched with grace.

 We demonstrate the uniqueness of our Lord who stooped low in humility to demonstrate grace . . . and if He did . . . so should we.